collectd/collectd.github.io/documentation/manpages/collectd-python.md

 # AUTHOR

 The `python plugin` has been written by
-Sven Trenkel &lt;collectd at semidefinite.de>.
+Sven Trenkel &lt;collectdÂ atÂ semidefinite.de>.

-This manpage has been written by Sven Trenkel &lt;collectd at semidefinite.de>.
+This manpage has been written by Sven Trenkel &lt;collectdÂ atÂ semidefinite.de>.
-It is based on the [collectd-perl(5)](http://man.he.net/man5/collectd-perl) manual page by Florian Forster &lt;octo at collectd.org> and Sebastian Harl &lt;sh at tokkee.org>.
+It is based on the [collectd-perl(5)](http://man.he.net/man5/collectd-perl) manual page by Florian Forster &lt;octoÂ atÂ collectd.org> and Sebastian Harl &lt;shÂ atÂ tokkee.org>.